To be an entrepreneur, you must think like one.

-But this is the point of having and owning a future that you believe in and commit to making your reality.
+But this is the point of having and owning a future that you believe in and commit to making it your reality.

-Your future vision should excite you with goals you’ve achieved along the way.
-Think of goals you’ve wanted to accomplish in the past and imagine what it would feel like now if you had already achieved them.
+Your vision should excite you with goals you’ve achieved along the way.
+Think of goals you’ve wanted to accomplish in the past and imagine what it would feel like if you had already achieved them.

 Just because you haven’t already achieved them doesn’t mean you can’t achieve them in the future.

 Paint a picture and see yourself in your mind, already experiencing this desired reality.

 Imagine what it would feel like and remind yourself to think about this vision every day.

 The more you remind yourself of how you want your life and business to be, the more motivated and inspired you’ll be to take action.